MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/flow-designer/actions-action-pane/configuring-action/configuring-action.md

 The produced variables hold the outcomes of the action for later use.
 All the output variables are displayed on the bottom part of the action's properties.

-In case an output variable isn't needed for later use, select the icon on the left side of it and select ***Not needed**.
+In case an output variable isn't needed for later use, select the icon on the left side of it and pick ***Not needed**.